SHAPERS' Institute of Mathematics

 Appendages are jointed.

 2. Circulation.
-Blood flows inside blood vessels (closed circulatory system).
+Blood flows inside blood

-Blood flows through large sinsues or spaces (open circulatory system).
+sinsues or spaces (open circulatory system).

 3. Cocelom.
-True coelom is well - developed.
+True coelom is well -

-True coelom is small.
-Instead, blood filled with body cavity called haemocoel is present.
+blood filled with body cavity called haemocoel is present.

 4. Chitinous Exoskeleton.
-A chitinous exoskeleton is absent.
+A chitinous exoskeleton

-A chitinous exoskeleton is present.
+A chitinous exoskeleton is

 5. Excretory Organs.
 They are nephridia.

-Excretory organs are green glands and malpighian tubules.
+Excretory organs are green

-15. How would you choose between two characteristics to be used for developing a hierarchy in classification?
+characteristics to be used for developing a hierarchy in classification?

 Solution:

-The character which is of fundamental importance, generally present in larger number of organisms, as a change in body design, is used in raising a higher category The character of lesser importance, generally present in smaller number of individuals is used for raising lower category.
+present in larger number of organisms, as a change in body design, is used in

-16. Explain the basis for grouping organisms into five kingdoms.
+Explain the basis for grouping organisms

 Solution:

-Four criteria have been used for grouping of organisms into five kingdoms -
+for grouping of organisms into five kingdoms -

 (i) Procaryotic and eukaryotic nature